 He built many propeller-type horizontal axis wind turbines.
-They worked all right, but this was a well trodden path, and beset with many limitations.
+They worked all right, but this was a well-trodden path, and beset with many limitations.
 A horizontal axis turbine needs to be constantly steered into the wind.
 This is easy -- unless the wind is fluky and changeable.
 On the plains, on the shore, on board a ship, a propeller works well.
-But what about mountains, where although the winds blow strong, they are rarely steady?
+But what about mountains, where, although the winds blow strong, they are rarely steady?
 A mountain has bumps and hollows in plenty.
 Nor is it naked.
 Trees deflect the wind and modify it in unpredictable ways.
 So, an almost imperceptible shift of the lowland breeze can translate into a wild ninety degree swing on the towering heights.
-And, like a sailing ship, a horizontal axis wind turbine can be destroyed in a second, if the wind takes it aback.
+And, like a sailing ship, a horizontal axis wind turbine can be destroyed in a second if the wind takes it aback.

-Manfred was attracted by the clean, beautiful lines of an invention of the 1930's: the rotor devised by a man called Darrieus.
+Manfred was attracted by the clean, beautiful lines of an invention of the 1930s: the rotor devised by a man called Darrieus.
 The driving blade of a Darrieus rotor is a captive aeroplane wing: the cross-section is an elongated, slightly curved teardrop.
 Air flowing along the wing of an aeroplane creates an upward suction.
-The Darrieus blade is positioned vertically, so the same principle sucks it outwards, away from the axis.
+The Darrieus blade is positioned vertically, so the same principle sucks it outward, away from the axis.
 It cannot escape, and so a rotary force is created.

 An aeroplane won't fly unless wind speed along the wings is high enough.
-A 'plane needs to roar along the ground before it has force enough to fly.
+It needs to roar along the ground before it has force enough to fly.
 The same is true of the Darrieus.
 Except in a gale, the rotor needs to be spun by some other force, until the blades themselves keep the motion going.

 Manfred was keen to explain that the internal combustion engine is not a self-starter either, now is it?
 A car needs a starter motor, and so why shouldn't a wind turbine be the same?